Mar

 Venue: Nevada City Winery, 321 Spring Street, Nevada City

-Visual Artists, and Dancers collaborated utilizing poems that they chose together around a particular theme.
-The collaborative process was open for either the Artist to be inspired by a Dancer’s choreographed piece or for the Dancer to be inspired by the Artist’s artwork, in some cases it went both ways.
-This process will culminate in an Exhibit and a Dance Performance, both poetry- infused.
-On the evening of the Opening Reception both Dancers and Artists will share their experience of collaboration with the audience after the Dance performance.
+Visual Artists and Dancers collaborated utilizing shared ideas, poems, and a variety of approaches.
+The process was wide-open for either the Artist to be inspired by a Dancer’s choreographed or improvised piece or for the Dancer to be inspired by the Artist’s artwork, in some cases it went both ways.

 View Event →